|Home > Divorce Q&A's: (sect-Child Support and Maintenance) > Child Support|

 A:When there is no base income, but each check is variable, it is much more difficult to draft an enforceable award with respect to child support.
 One solution is to average support over a relevant time period.
 There are a number of Illinois appellate court cases addressing the circumstances for income averaging in cases where the net income is highly variable.

 child care expenses for the children are divided between the parties.

-discretion, in addition to setting child support pursuant to the
+in its discretion, in addition to setting child support pursuant

-guidelines and factors, may order either or both parents owing a duty
+to the guidelines and factors, may order either or both parents owing

-of support to a child of the marriage to contribute to the following expenses,
+a duty of support to a child of the marriage to contribute to the following

 A:No. Usually a provision for daycare expenses will state that it is limited to expenses necessary for the custodial spouse’s employment.
 On the other hand, the actual order that may be entered will vary depending on the order of the court or the language which may be included in a marital settlement agreement.

 A:Generally the non-custodial parent is required to maintain health insurance for the benefit of the children.
 There are occasions when the custodial parent will pay for such health insurance premiums if she or he has better insurance coverage.
 If so, the non-custodial parent may be ordered to contribute toward the insurance premiums.

 A:Generally these expenses will be divided between the parties in some manner.
 If there is a significant difference between the incomes of the parties, often the non-custodial parent will be required to pay a somewhat greater percentage of these expenses.

 clients will ask their divorce lawyer what child support covers.